 Most Western meals tend to come with a starchy side dish such as fries, rice or pasta.
-Finding suitable low-carb alternatives can be a bit of a challenge initially.
+Finding suitable low-carb alternatives can be a challenge.

 It is suitable for most low-carb diet plans: for example, it is fine on Atkins (from Induction onwards), Dukan (from Cruise onwards), South Beach and Paleo.